camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 `````
 ## Throw errors
 Generate a ConnectorException to throw an error.
-The Connector Exception need a code: give a constant as defined
+The Connector Exception needs a code: give a constant as defined.

 `````